Wallace Presbyterian Church: Denominational conflicts

 During the middle of the 20th century, Wallace became known as a bastion of evangelicalism within the United Presbyterian Church in the United States of America (which was formed from the merger of the UPCNA with another mainline body, the Presbyterian Church in the United States of America, in 1958) and in the Washington metropolitan area.

 As a representative of evangelical theology within the Presbyterian Church, Wallace leaders and members disagreed with trends toward liberal theology in the UPCUSA.
 In 1979, the National Capital Union Presbytery of which Wallace was a member voted to admit Mansfield Kaseman, a minister from the United Church of Christ, who said he could not give an unqualified "yes" answer to the question of whether Jesus is God during his examination.
 "I don't believe there is any simplistic way of answering that question," said Kaseman.
 Wallace's pastor, Glen Knecht, and two laymen filed a complaint that reached the highest disciplinary court of the UPCUSA, which ruled in 1980 on procedural grounds that Kaseman needed to be reexamined.
 The dispute also came at a time when the UPCUSA's general assembly had ruled that every congregation must have female elders and deacons.

 In response to the Kaseman decision, in March 1981, Wallace members voted 445 to 8 to leave the UPCUSA and to affiliate with the Reformed Presbyterian Church, Evangelical Synod.
 The Church of the Atonement in nearby Silver Spring voted to move for similar reasons into the Associate Reformed Presbyterian Church.
 The presbytery accepted the decision by Atonement, which had been made after consultation with the regional body, but initiated efforts to reclaim Wallace's property for the presbytery.
 In January 1982, the presbytery dissolved its ties with Wallace, clearing the way for the presbytery to sue the congregation for the property, which included the church and two manses collectively valued at over $1 million.
 The congregation had as many as 850 members at this time.
 In 1983, prior to the filing of litigation, Wallace—which had since joined the PCA following its merger with the RPCES—and the presbytery settled the dispute with an agreement for Wallace to pay $30,000 annually to the UPCUSA's benevolent work for 15 years.

 Recent history

-The seven-sided sanctuary with a wing to the right.
+The seven-sided sanctuary, ringed by a two-story ambulatory that connects wings housing classrooms, offices and a kitchen.

 In 2003, the Hyattsville church was sold to Turner Memorial A.M.E.
 Church for $3.5 million.
 Wallace relocated temporarily to Northwestern High School while new property was acquired.
 In 2005, the church purchased a former nursery opposite the University of Maryland on Metzerott Road, a location chosen with an eye to engaging in student ministry, and construction began in November 2005.
 Construction delays and site setbacks prevented the completion of the new building until 2009, when the congregation moved in.
 With its proximity to the university, Wallace claims to be "one of the most diverse congregations in the PCA, having members from all six populated continents."